 Now something that I didn’t mention is that during depolarization at phase 0 voltage-gated L-type calcium channels began to open slowly allowing calcium enter into the cell so now with the positive potassium ions leaving and the positive calcium ions steadily coming in we have this electrically balanced ion exchange which keeps the membrane potential on a plateau this is referred to as phase 2.

-Lastly, the plateau phase is followed by a rapid repolarization referred to as phase 3 which is caused by a gradual inactivation of the calcium channels and continuous outflow of potassium this brings the membrane potential back to the resting phase 4.
+Lastly, the plateau phase is followed by rapid repolarization referred to as phase 3 which is caused by a gradual inactivation of the calcium channels and a continuous outflow of potassium this brings the membrane potential back to the resting phase 4.

-Now let’s switch gears and let’s talk about arrhythmias so what is arrhythmia well arrhythmia is simply a deviation of heart from a normal rhythm so normal heart rhythm will have a heart rate of between 60 to 100 beats per minute with each beat generated from the SA node each cardiac impulse will also propagate through normal conduction pathway with normal velocity.
+Now let’s switch gears and let’s talk about arrhythmias so what is arrhythmia well arrhythmia is simply a deviation of heart from a normal rhythm so normal heart rhythm will have a heart rate of between 60 to 100 beats per minute with each beat generated from the SA node each cardiac impulse will also propagate through the normal conduction pathway with normal velocity.